Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Experiments

 \subsection{Comparison with Existing TGP Implementations}

 \edit{ To benchmark the performance of EvoGP, we selected several representative libraries for comparison.
-For CPU-based frameworks, three prominent TGP libraries were considered: DEAP~\cite{fortin2012deap}, gplearn~\cite{stephens2015gplearn}, and Operon~\cite{burlacu2020operon}.
-For GPU-based counterparts, we included SRGPU~\cite{zhang2022srgpu}.
-In addition, PySR~\cite{cranmer2023pysr}, a widely used library for symbolic regression, was incorporated as an additional reference.
-A supplementary comparison with another GPU library, TensorGP~\cite{baeta2021tensorgp}, is provided in Section~S.I of the Supplementary Document.
-All benchmarks were performed on four symbolic regression tasks from the UCI Machine Learning Repository~\cite{dua2019uci}, as summarized in Table~\ref{tab:sr_datasets}.
+For CPU-based frameworks, we considered three established TGP libraries: DEAP \cite{fortin2012deap}, gplearn \cite{stephens2015gplearn}, and Operon \cite{burlacu2020operon}.
+Since Operon provides alternative mathematical backends that affect performance results, we utilized the Eve backend to enhance computational throughput.
+For GPU-based counterparts, we included SRGPU \cite{zhang2022srgpu}.
+Furthermore, PySR \cite{cranmer2023pysr} was incorporated as an additional reference.
+A supplementary comparison with the TensorGP GPU library \cite{baeta2021tensorgp} is provided in the Supplementary Document.
+All benchmarks were performed on four symbolic regression tasks collected from diverse sources.
+These tasks include Daily Demand Forecasting and Auto MPG from the UCI Machine Learning Repository \cite{dua2019uci}, California Housing from scikit-learn \cite{pedregosa2011scikit}, and Feynman I.9.18 from the Feynman Symbolic Regression Database \cite{udrescu2020ai}.
+Detailed specifications of these tasks are summarized in Table \ref{tab:sr_datasets}.
 Each experiment was executed for 100 generations.
-For clarity of visualization, we only present results of the runs that completed within one hour to ensure a consistent and practical comparative timeframe. }
+To ensure a consistent comparative timeframe, we only present results for the runs that completed within one hour. }